 We urge campers to dress comfortably at camp and in the kinds of clothes they would wear for play at home.
 We recommend that you do not buy new clothes for Camp - instead send along old, comfortable clothing that can get dirty and/or stained and that you won't care if it is lost or damaged.
 Please be certain to mark your child's name clearly on all items.
 Clothes, boots, hats, flashlight, toothbrush...
 EVERYTHING your child brings to camp.

 Optional Items to Send to Camp

 - Flashlight (with extra batteries)

-- Camera & batteries

 - Tuck money

 - Medication (OTC)

 - Water Bottle

 - Sunglasses

-- Outfit for Closing Ceremonies

 - A good book

 - Journal and pencil